 One identifier record appears in the rights database for each identifier.
 The identifier record associates the identifier name with its 32-bit binary value and specifies the attributes of the identifier.
-Figure 16.4 depicts the format of the identifier record.
+Figure 16.4, "Format of the Identifier Record" depicts the format of the identifier record.